tmtxt/tmtxt.github.com/_posts/2015-07-05-working-with-neo4j-from-emacs.md

 ![n4js](/files/2015-07-04-working-with-neo4j-from-emacs/n4js.gif)

-# Connect to a remote Neo4j
+# Connect to a remote Neo4j instance

 Usually, passing the argument `-port` and `-host` is not enough if you want to connect to a neo4j shell that is not running on your computer because neo4j